Boosting Transferability in Vision-Language Attacks via Diversification along the Intersection Region of Adversarial Trajectory: Acknowledgments

-In this appendix, we further explore the intersection region of adversarial trajectories and adversarial attacks on Large Language Models (LLMs), presenting more detailed results regarding cross-model transferability. \begin{itemize} \item In Section \ref{sec:optimal sample}, we explore the proportions of clean images, last adversarial images, and adversarial images in the intersection regional optimal samples, as well as the changes in these proportions during the iteration process. \item In Section \ref{sec:LLMs}, We employ the VLP models as surrogates to generate adversarial examples and explore the adversarial robustness of existing state-of-the-art LLMs. \item In Section \ref{sec:detailed results}, we present more detailed results about cross-model transferability, incorporating the R@5 and R@10 metrics, as well as extending the analysis to the MSCOCO dataset and different perturbation settings. \end{itemize}
+In this appendix, we present our visualizations of multimodal data perturbations and the formulation of attacks.
+Additionally, we delve into the intersection region of adversarial trajectories and the rationale behind the improvement in transferability.
+Moreover, we explore adversarial attacks on Large Language Models (LLMs) and compare the time efficiency.
+Furthermore, we provide more detailed results regarding cross-model transferability. \begin{itemize} \item In Section \ref{sec:visualization}, we present visualizations of the perturbations caused by our multimodal adversarial attack methods on both image and text modalities. \item In Section \ref{sec:attack formulation}, we present attack formulation, which outlines the step-by-step process of generating adversarial images and texts. \item In Section \ref{sec:optimal sample}, we explore the proportions of clean images, last adversarial images, and adversarial images in the intersection regional optimal samples, as well as the changes in these proportions during the iteration process. \item In Section \ref{sec:IIWs}, we discuss the rationale behind the transferability improvement of our method compared to SGA. \item In Section \ref{sec:LLMs}, We employ the VLP models as surrogates to generate adversarial examples and explore the adversarial robustness of existing state-of-the-art LLMs. \item In Section \ref{sec:time cost}, we compare the time costs between SGA and our method. \item In Section \ref{sec:detailed results}, we present more detailed results about cross-model transferability, incorporating the R@5 and R@10 metrics, as well as extending the analysis to the MSCOCO dataset and different perturbation settings. \end{itemize}